KennethMLdk/DemoInfrastructure/README.md

 Deploys an isolated VNet and domain controller to your Azure subscription.

+This deployment can be expanded with other on-premises services like PKI, NPS, etc, please fork and contribute if you can add to the project.

 # Instructions
 Connect to Azure subscription using Powershell or Az CLI Run this cmdlet: